 If you or a loved one has been seriously injured on someone else's premises, please contact Greenberg & Ruby, LLP today to discuss your case.
 You may be eligible to receive compensation based on the property owner's negligence.

-At Greenberg & Ruby, LLP, our Los Angeles premises liability attorneys have helped clients receive compensation in premises liability cases for combined 60 years of experience.
+The Los Angeles premises liability attorneys at Greenberg & Ruby, LLP have helped clients receive compensation in premises liability cases for more than 50 years.

-- We have a reputation for success, securing more than $250 million in favorable verdicts and settlements on behalf of our clients.
+- They have a reputation for success, securing more than $250 million in favorable verdicts and settlements on behalf of their clients.

-- We prepare every case as if it is going to trial.
-This allows us to be aggressive in our negotiations and confident in your case to be fully equipped in your proceedings.
+- They prepare every case as if it is going to trial.
+This allows them to be aggressive in their negotiations and confident in your case to be fully equipped in your proceedings.

-- We are diligent in fostering relationships with our clients to get to know them and fully understand their situation.
+- They are diligent in fostering relationships with their clients to get to know them and fully understand their situation.
 This includes clear, consistent communication and honesty about the status of their case to build a foundation of trust.

-- We represent all clients based on a contingency fee agreement.
+- They represent all clients based on a contingency fee agreement.
 There is no initial cost upfront, and all expenses are advanced.
-After the case, you only pay if we win your case.
+After the case, you only pay if your case is won.

 COMMON EXAMPLES OF PREMISES LIABILITY